lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 The next function we will walkthrough is the VehicleDetection::read() function which must be specialized specifically to the model that it will load and run.

-1. Use the Inference Engine API InferenceEngine::CNNNetReader object to load the model IR files.
+1. The Inference Engine API InferenceEngine::CNNNetReader object is used to load the model IR files.
 This comes from the XML file that is specified on the command line using the "-m_va" parameter.

 ```cpp
     CNNNetwork read() override {